-This unique one-day symposium will bring together implementers, researchers, and policymakers working on the private healthcare sector and maternal and reproductive health, to highlight innovations in the implementation of private sector engagement, and consider the implications for policy and practice.
+This unique one-day symposium brought together implementers, researchers, and policymakers working on the private healthcare sector and maternal and reproductive health, to highlight innovations in the implementation of private sector engagement, and consider the implications for policy and practice.

 - Professor Peter Piot, Director, LSHTM

 - Dr Mary-Ann Etiebet, Executive Director, MSD for Mothers

 - Professor Anne Mills, Deputy Director and Provost, LSHTM

 - Professor Kara Hanson, LSHTM

 - Dr Caroline Lynch, LSHTM

 - Dr Lenka Benova, LSHTM, and ITM, Antwerp

 - Dr Meenakshi Gautham, LSHTM